InYoungee/ml-powered-mtpe-effort-predictor-game-localization/README.md

 # ML-Powered MT Post-Edit Effort Predictor for Game Localization

 A machine learning project that predicts post-edit effort for Korean-to-English machine translation in game localization.
-Built by a localization professional with 6+ years of localization project management experience, combining domain expertise with Python-based ML to automate quality estimation at scale as part of an ongoing exploration of AI/ML applications in localization workflows.
+Built by a localization professional with localization project management experience, combining domain expertise with Python-based ML to automate quality estimation at scale as part of an ongoing exploration of AI/ML applications in localization workflows.

 ---